Diplomatic-Entertainment/JustAnotherCartridgeReader/Firmware/README.md

 ### JACR Modifications
 - Renaming directory from cart_reader to firmware forced cart_reader.ino to be renamed firmware.ino
   - Added JACR as hardware refernce where HW5 is also defined
+  - Made reference back to OSCR in About
 - Modified config.ino
   - JACR is currently based on the HW5 revision
   - Noted to not change HW selection